DSACMS/repo-scaffolder/README.md

 This project contains several different features.

-- `/tier\*` contains file templates for repository creation and metadata collection using cookiecutter.
+- `/tier*` contains file templates for repository creation and metadata collection using cookiecutter.
 Refer to the README.mds to learn more about the file contents.
-- `.github` contains GitHub actions to update repositories contents across the ecosystem.
+- `/.github` contains GitHub actions to update repositories contents across the ecosystem.
 - `checklist.md` & `checklist.pdf` is the outbound review checklist with guidelines on releasing the repository as open source.
 - `maturity-model-tiers.md` & `maturity-model-tiers.pdf` contain information about our maturity model framework.